 Purchases above $25,000

-Requirements in this category are published in the Federal Business Opportunities website (FBO).
-FBO is the single government point-of-entry for all federal solicitations over $25,000.
-Government buyers are able to publicize their business opportunities by posting information directly to FBO.
+Requirements in this category are published in SAM.gov website.
+SAM is the single government point-of-entry for all federal solicitations over $25,000.
+Government buyers are able to publicize their business opportunities by posting information directly to beta SAM.
 Vendors seeking bids for their products and services can search, monitor and verify opportunities also, they may register for free to set up a detailed search profile that automatically matches their business capabilities with federal opportunities.

 Subcontracting opportunities are a great opportunity for small businesses, especially for those not ready to bid as prime contractors.
 Experience gained from subcontracting with a federal prime contractor can better prepare businesses to bid for prime contracts.

 SubNet is a database of subcontracting opportunities posted by large contractors looking for small businesses to serve as subcontractors.